trimstray/nginx-admins-handbook/README.md

 Official NGINX documentation say:

   > _Proxying is typically used to distribute the load among several servers, seamlessly show content from different websites, or pass requests for processing to application servers over protocols other than HTTP._

+You can also read a very good explanation about [What's the difference between proxy server and reverse proxy server?](https://stackoverflow.com/questions/224664/whats-the-difference-between-proxy-server-and-reverse-proxy-server/366212#366212).

 A reverse proxy can off load much of the infrastructure concerns of a high-volume distributed web application.